 Preview Hims

-If you’re looking for a more comprehensive psychiatry provider, Talkiatry is our favorite option, but it’s only available to those with insurance.
-Our go-to pick for cash-pay psychiatry is Brightside Health which offers much more comprehensive care than Hims on a monthly subscription basis.
-Check out our list of the best online psychiatry platforms for more excellent options.
+If you’re looking for a more comprehensive psychiatry provider, Talkiatry is our favorite option, but it’s only available to those with insurance in 43 US states, although they serve all ages (5+).
+Our go-to choice for cash-pay psychiatry is Brightside Health, which offers comprehensive care for adults on a monthly subscription basis.
+Check out our list of the best online psychiatry platforms for more options.

 Review our complete editorial policies here.